 The Council has a Corporate Anti-Fraud Strategy 2016-19 outlining its approach to tackling fraud that is reviewed annually.
 However no changes were made to the strategy in 2019/20.
-The refreshed Local Government Fighting Fraud & Corruption Locally Strategy (FFCL) was published online on 26th March 2020 and during 2020/21 the authorities' own strategy will be reviewed and updated to reflect any changes and best practice that the new FFCL Strategy recommends.
+The refreshed Local Government Fighting Fraud & Corruption Locally Strategy (FFCL) was published online on 26th March 2020 and during 2020-21 the authorities' own strategy will be reviewed and updated to reflect any changes and best practice that the new FFCL Strategy recommends.
 The Council's Corporate Anti-Fraud Team undertook a self-assessment against the Code of Practice on Managing the Risk of Fraud and Corruption (CIPFA, 2014), during 2019/20, that reviewed progress against the five main principles within the code to improve the Council's arrangements.
 The result was a compliance level of 78%, unchanged from 2018/19, indicating that the authority has reached a 'good level' of performance against the code.
-Further work is currently been undertaken to determine the barriers preventing further improvement and the results of this will be reported in the 2nd draft of the 2019/20 AGS.
+Further work is currently been undertaken to determine the barriers preventing further improvement.